Viewer Rating

 All That Jazz is rated 0 because its core subject matter focuses on an individual's artistic struggle, self-destructive tendencies, and mortality, which are primarily apolitical and existential rather than promoting or critiquing specific political ideologies.

 All That Jazz does not feature any identifiable LGBTQ+ characters or themes.
-The narrative centers on the self-destructive life and creative process of its heterosexual protagonist, Joe Gideon, without engaging with queer identity or experiences.
+The narrative is centered on the heterosexual relationships and professional life of its protagonist, Joe Gideon, offering no explicit or implicit portrayal of queer identity or experiences.

 The movie does not contain any action or adventure elements.